Boston Slip & Fall Attorneys

 In order to determine that the property owner is liable for the accident, the following conditions must be proven to have existed:

 - The owner knew about the conditions that caused the accident and did nothing about them

 - The owner or an employee caused the conditions that led to the accident and did not notify anyone

 - The owner or an employee should have been aware of the dangerous conditions as any reasonably responsible owner or employee would

 Due to the serious nature of these accidents, it is often necessary for victims to enlist the help of skilled personal injury attorneys when pursuing compensation for their suffering.

 At Crowe & Mulvey, LLP, we know how distressing it can be if you or a loved one has been injured in a slip and fall accident.
 On top of medical procedures and rehabilitation, you may have also lost the ability to return to work and earn a living for yourself and your family.
 If an unsafe property has led to a slip and fall accident that caused injury to you or a loved one, then the property owner may be held liable.
 You shouldn’t continue to suffer financially due to a negligent person’s actions.

-Call (617) 404-3417 for a free consultation to learn more about how our Massachusetts slip and fall accident lawyers can get you the compensation and peace of mind you deserve.
+Call (617) 404-3417 for a free consultation to learn more about how our Boston slip and fall accident lawyers can get you the compensation and peace of mind you deserve.